 If you try this vegan Scotcharoos recipe, let us know what you think by leaving a comment and rating below!
 Be sure to follow along on Pinterest, Instagram, and Facebook for even more vegan recipe inspiration.

 Vegan Scotcharoos recipe was veganized by my mother-in-law, Joyce Miller, who has been making these for her family gatherings for decades.
 Thanks, Mah!
 Photos by JJ Steele.
 Article written with support from Hannah Kaminsky and edited by Amanda Meth.
-Please note that this recipe for vegan Scotcharoo Bars may contain affiliate links which supports our work at World of Vegan.

 Whether you love it or hate it, we all have to go grocery shopping, and it can be a little intimidating when you first start eating vegan.
 Our beginner-friendly shopping list includes all the grocery essentials you'll need make many satisfying vegan meals!
 You'll also receive a blank shopping list you can customize yourself, plus our weekly e-newsletter with delicious plant-based recipes.